 But no one wants the stress of being hungry when SHTF, so go ahead and pack some survival food in your pack.
 Just make sure you pack the right stuff!

 When choosing survival food, look for these qualities:

 - Caloric Density: Divide the number of calories by the number of ounces.
 You want to find the foods with the most calories per ounce.
 Nuts are particularly good.
 So is jerky.

-- Dehydrated or Freeze-Dried Food: Did you know that you can dehydrate foods like refried beans, pasta sauce, and even marmalade?
-With the moisture removed, you can really carry a lot of dehydrated food without a lot of weight.
+- Dehydrated or Freeze-Dried Food: Did you know you can dehydrate foods like refried beans, pasta sauce, and even marmalade?
+With the moisture removed, you can carry a lot of dehydrated food without a lot of weight.

 Swap Your Tent for a Tarp